FugerZuer/dumper/README.md

 ## Only getting key_boxes?

-Private key dump is possible, you need to modify `script.js` to include the `KNOWN_DYNAMIC_FUNC` for your phone.
+Private key dump is possible, you need to modify `script.js` to include the `KNOWN_DYNAMIC_FUNC` for your Android device.

 ## Credits